The First Attack Ads: Hollywood vs. Upton Sinclair

 “Great film.
 I alternately laughed and cringed during those vox pop ‘interviews.’
 So many lessons in this story for our modern times.” — Griff Witte, Democracy Editor, Washington Post

-“Fascinating short documentary on the first screen attack ads and Hollywood’s war against Upton Sinclair.” — Nina Bernstein, longtime investigative reporter, The New York Times
+“Fascinating short documentary on the first screen attack ads and Hollywood’s war against Upton Sinclair.” — Nina Bernstein, former Pulitzer Prize-winning reporter, The New York Times

 “Fascinating and important.
 I’d never heard or seen those shorts before.”– Geoffrey C. Ward, Emmy-winning writer of Ken Burns films, including The Civil War, The U.S. and the Holocaust, Jazz, The Roosevelts and The Vietnam War